 This bus tour passes through the open pit mine operations area as it takes you along the same route miners traveled every day on their way to work.
 We'll stop to look at the operations area and to see some of the large-scale equipment still on site.
 Tour is wheelchair accessible and runs about one and a half hours.

 - Tours run from Memorial Day through Labor Day weekends.

 - Reservations are not required.
 Each tour can take 28 people.

-- Tours begin at the historic Club House museum.
+- All tours begin at the historic Club House museum.

-- Contact the park for ADA accessible tours.
+- Contact the park for accessible tour details.